 My recent thoughts on encouraging Life Scouts to advance to Eagle got me thinking about advancement.
-Advancement is one of the “Methods of Scouting” used in Boy Scouts.
+Advancement is one of the “Methods of Scouting” used in Scouts BSA.
 I am the Advancement Chair for our troop, so I am always interested in other Scouters’ thoughts on advancement.

 We always seem to have a couple of boys in the troop who aren’t interested in advancement at all.
 I’d like to seen them advancing, but I don’t push them.
 If they don’t have the desire to advance then there’s really nothing I can do anyway.
 So I just let them know that I will be ready to support and encourage them if they change their minds and decide they want to be an Eagle Scout.
 I have seen it happen.
 A Scout will suddenly “turn it on” in that last year and achieve that goal.

 A different situation is when a parent approaches me and wants to know why Timmy isn’t advancing like the other Scouts.
 Then I have to explain that just showing up isn’t enough.
 Timmy needs to pay attention to the youth leaders when they are teaching skills and participate in what is going on.
 And he’ll need to do some of the requirements on his own.
 He needs to talk to the youth leaders and ask for help if he needs it.
 If Timmy has a question about what he needs to do, I’m happy to open up the troop advancement records and show him.
 And I’d be more than willing to recommend a merit badge counselor.
 But Timmy has to take the next step.